Who gets harmed: the five targets

 The exam frames every harm question around who is affected.
 The Five harm targets are individuals, groups, society, organisations and ecosystems - and harms are not singular: one system (e.g. facial recognition) can hit several at once.

 The exam frames every harm question around who is affected.
+The Five harm targets are individuals, groups, society, organisations and ecosystems.
+The Five harm targets are individuals, groups, society, organisations and ecosystems.
 Learn the five buckets and what sits in each.

 | Target | What sits in it |